 - All caps should not be used in your event titles.

 - The lecture series name should appear in the description, not in the event title.
 The goal here is to lure a user to your event with an evocative title, and then give them the full information on the event landing page.
-For example, if your full title is: Bernard Harcourt Presents “You Are Entering a Gay and Lesbian Free Zone,” we suggest putting the full title and speaker in the description and simply adding You Are Entering a Gay and Lesbian Free Zone for the title.
+For example, if your full title is: The Gilbert & Sullivan Opera Company and the Department of Music Present “Ruddigore,” a Supernatural Fairytale”, we suggest putting the full title and speaker in the description and using Ruddigore, a Supernatural Fairytale for the title.
 This is the title that will appear on the event widget.
 See more examples in the table below.

 - If it’s necessary to put the speaker’s name or lecture series name on the event title, then we suggest trying to make it as succinct as possible.
 For example, if the title is Denis Johnson Reads from “Jesus’ Son,” the entry on the homepage may be Denis Johnson Reading with the full listing saved for the description.
 Another option is to say, Denis Johnson: Jesus’ Son.

 - The goal in reducing the length of the title is to give the most pertinent information and to make our homepage clear and succinct.
-You can make the title attract views by keeping it short and descriptive.
+The title can attract more views by keeping it short and descriptive.

 - Avoid using acronyms in the title.
 Again, you have a description field in which you can list the full event.